Braves hit four homers in 9-2 victory over Rockies

 DENVER (AP) — Ozzie Albies homered on the first pitch of Ryan Feltner’s major league debut, and the Atlanta Braves added three more home runs in a 9-2 win over the Colorado Rockies on Sunday.

 Austin Riley, Adam Duvall and Travis d’Arnaud also went deep for the Braves.
-Charlie Morton (13-5) pitched seven strong innings, allowing two runs on two hits.
-He walked two and struck out three in helping the NL East-leading Braves maintain a two-game lead over the Philadelphia Phillies.
+Charlie Morton (13-5) pitched seven strong innings, allowing two runs on two hits in helping the NL East-leading Braves maintain a two-game lead over the Philadelphia Phillies.
+The lopsided win was a welcome development for the Braves, who came in having played five consecutive one-run decisions and had lost four of them.

+“We needed a win today and we needed an offensive game, which we got,” Braves manager Brian Snitker said.
+“Charlie was just really, really good.
+That was a big win for us.”
+Raimel Tapia had the only two hits by the Rockies in the game.
 The Rockies scored their runs on an RBI grounder by Brendan Rodgers and a sacrifice fly by Ryan McMahon.

 Feltner (0-1), who made the jump from Double-A Hartford to start in place of injured Austin Gomber, could not get out of the third inning.
 He allowed five hits — three of them homers — and six runs in 2 2/3 innings.

 The Braves scored five runs in the third off Feltner and three in the seventh off reliever Julian Fernandez.
 Albies began the barrage with his third homer in three games.
+“My main focus for today was just pound the zone, be aggressive in the zone,” Feltner said.
+“I did that for the most part and obviously the first pitch, I was just trying to get a strike over and he connected with it.”
+Said Rockies manager Bud Black: “Obviously, he’d like to have a couple of pitches back but I thought he showed a lot of poise, composure.”

 Morton singled to start the third, Jorge Soler singled and Freddie Freeman walked to load the bases.
 Riley hit a sacrifice fly and Duvall connected on a 2-2 offering from Feltner for his 31st homer of the season.
 D’Arnaud, who had a pinch-hit homer in the ninth Saturday night, followed with a drive that cleared the center-field fence and chased Feltner.
 The Braves led 6-0.